maptv/decalendar/docs/decalendar.md

 - 9: `Nineday`

 This approach naturally puts days together in groups of 10.
 Each 10-day group is called a `dek`.
 The last digit of a `doy` is the `dekday` number, while the first two digits are the `dek` index.

-For example, leap days are always `Fiveday 36` and the first day of every year is always `Zeroday 0`.
-This convention avoids confusion with the term "day zero" commonly used in other contexts, such as epidemiology.

 If we want to show a preceeding year, We also use this approach to read full Decalendar dates.
 For example, the first day of the year 2000 is `Year 2000 Zeroday 0` reading full Decalendar dates.